 Williamson’s background is in tech; he has a BA from Rice University and previously worked with Chirag to start Access Health and Access Labs.

-Push Health works with licensed doctors, nurse practitioners, and physician assistants with a valid DEA license, NPI number, and U.S. medical license.
+Push Health works with licensed, board-certified doctors, nurse practitioners, and physician assistants with a valid DEA license, NPI number, and U.S. medical license.
 Some doctors provide specialization qualifications for certain services.

 All doctors are validated to ensure proper licensing and e-prescribing verification.